 – CoperioSenteret does not want to be associated as a centre that works according to cognitive treatment principles, Stiles concludes.

-According to a patient journal from Coperio, the rehabilitation program focuses on “symptom management through working with thought management, stress management, affect awareness, identification of needs, communication, boundaries, interpersonal challenges and self-esteem.
+According to a recent patient journal from Coperio, the rehabilitation program focuses on “symptom management through working with thought management, stress management, affect awareness, identification of needs, communication, boundaries, interpersonal challenges and self-esteem.
 It is taught within the framework of psychomotor physiotherapy, cognitive and metacognitive therapy and neurolinguistics.»

 In the study protocol, the I-CBT intervention that Stiles designed is described: «Short-term CBT has not yet been documented in CFS/ME, but there are anecdotal case studies of intensive, group-based courses with elements from CBT, so-called «Lightning Process».»